MUKIZA2025/QUESTIONNAIRE-PROGRAMMING-IN-KoBoToolbox/README.md

 - Sections are displayed only for relevant respondent categories: Vehicle Owners (motorcycle, bus, private car), Passengers, Transport Officials.
 - “Other” text boxes appear only when “Other” is selected in multiple-choice questions.
-- GPS capture is displayed only for transport officials.
+- GPS capture is displayed to all respondents
 - Students learned to implement complex conditional logic to control the flow of the survey.

 ---